thec3uk/impact/README.md

   - Slices can be refactored into 2 obvious parts: data querying and presentation

+- Tagging documents could get tricky example a document tagged with 2 domains.
+One domain wants this doc in the navbar, but the other doesn't - current tag names do not differenitate.

+- Filtering documents based on domain.
+This is not happening yet in code.

 ## Questions

 - Does C3 Impact need/want a email newsletter?